nickangmc/technical-assessment/README.md

 ### Credits

 This project is initialized using [Cookiecutter Django](https://github.com/cookiecutter/cookiecutter-django).
 Therefore, it comes with many useful features (e.g. user authentication), even though some are not needed in this project.
-Furthermore, it closely follows best practices/standards outlined by Cookiecutter in project structure (e.g. `.envs/` & `config/`) and docker configuration.
+As a result, it closely follows best practices/standards outlined by Cookiecutter in project structure (e.g. `.envs/` & `config/`) and docker configuration.